-PhD: Investigating the ‘Empire of Secrecy’ — three decades of reporting on the Secret State.
+PhD: Investigating the ‘Empire of Secrecy’.
 Brunel University.
 Awarded July 2015.
 The relationship between the Intelligence services and the media is a core research interest.

 As a well-regarded investigative journalist I've worked in television, radio, online and print.
 I've been on the staff of The Observer, Granada Television’s World in Action current affairs series and Independent Newspapers.
-Over the years I've also produced a number of TV programmes for BBC’s Timewatch, Channel 4’s Dispatches series and briefly reported for Newsnight.
-I covered the so-called ‘War on Terror’ for the Independent on Sunday from 2001-2007.
+Over the years I've also produced a number of TV programmes for BBC’s Timewatch, Channel 4’s Dispatches series.

 I have been an adviser to The Centre for Investigative Journalism (TCIJ) and was a founder of the Bureau for Investigative Journalism BIJ.